anedyaio/anedya-example-esp32/Arduino-IDE/esp-wifi/submitData/Industrial-energy-monitoring/mqtt/README.md

 [<img src="https://img.shields.io/badge/Anedya-Documentation-blue?style=for-the-badge">](https://docs.anedya.io?utm_source=github&utm_medium=link&utm_campaign=github-examples&utm_content=esp32)

-# Room Monitoring - ESP32+DHT (mqtt)
+# Industrial Energy Monitoring - ESP32 (mqtt)

-This Arduino sketch allows you to connect your device to a WiFi network, sync device time and send data to Anedya.
+This Arduino sketch allows you to connect your device to a WiFi network, sync device time and send gateway data to Anedya.

 > [!WARNING]
 > This code is for hobbyists for learning purposes.
 Not recommended for production use!!